Fifty Shades (novel series): Depiction of BDSM

+The term "50-Shadesian" was used by Alison Flood, writing in The Guardian, to describe the cover of Jilly Cooper's 2016 novel Mount! depicting as it does a man in tight jodhpurs, holding a whip with a bulging crotch.

 Censorship or removal of books

 In March 2012, branches of the public library in Brevard County, Florida, removed copies of Fifty Shades of Grey from their shelves, with an official stating that it did not meet the selection criteria for the library and that reviews for the book had been poor.
 A representative for the library stated that it was due to the book's sexual content and that other libraries had declined to purchase copies for their branches.
 Deborah Caldwell-Stone of the American Library Association commented that "If the only reason you don't select a book is that you disapprove of its content, but there is demand for it, there's a question of whether you're being fair.
 In a public library there is usually very little that would prevent a book from being on the shelf if there is a demand for the information."
 Brevard County public libraries later made their copies available to their patrons due to public demand.

 In Macaé, Brazil, Judge Raphael Queiroz Campos ruled in January 2013 that bookstores throughout the city must either remove the series entirely from their shelves or ensure that the books are wrapped and placed out of the reach of minors.
 The judge stated that he was prompted to make such an order after seeing children reading them, basing his decision on a law stating that "magazines and publications whose content is improper or inadequate for children and adolescents can only be sold if sealed and with warnings regarding their content".